pjf/pjf.github.io/tech/_posts/2015-12-22-spacex-lands-rocket-duck-yes.md

 The Space Shuttle was also breathtakingly expensive.
 It cost $450 million to $1.5 billion dollars *per launch*.
 The system from SpaceX, the Falcon 9, costs a mere $61.2 million per launch, and it has a comparable payload to the Space Shuttle..
 In terms of putting things into space, it's cheap.

 And here's why a successful Falcon 9 landing is such a huge step-forward.
-It's a system that can return itself from orbit and land on a floating pad *by itself*.
+It's a system that can return itself from orbit and land on a pad *by itself*.
 Rather than having to build a new rocket *every time*, or clean and test something that's landed in the ocean (salt-water is not good for spacecraft), you instead have something you can test, service, and re-use.

 It should be noted that it's just the first (lower) stage which is able to self-land at the moment.
 The second stage (which delivers the payload) isn't re-usable yet, but that's the next step, and I'm quite certain we'll see it self-landing before long.